filipedeluna/sudokunix/README.md

 # sudokunix
 Sudoku implemented using Go and GTK3 (gotk3)

-This is my first Go project while doing a Udemy course.
+This is my first Go project since I started learning Go on Udemy.

 Fully functional with a few visual glitches.